joglekara/VlaPy/README.md

 2) conserve energy and density
 3) relax to a Maxwellian of the right temperature and without a drift velocity

 ## Tests
 All tests are performed in CircleCI.
 There are unit tests as well as integrated tests.
+One of the most fundamental plasma physics phenomenon is that described by Landau damping.

+Plasmas can support electrostatic oscillations.
+The oscillation frequency is given by the electrostatic electron plasma wave (EPW) dispersion relation.
+When a wave of sufficiently small amplitude is driven at the resonant wave-number and frequency pairing, there is a resonant exchange of energy between the plasma and the electric field, and the electrons can damp the electric field.

+In VlaPy, we verify that the damping rate is reproduced for a few different wave numbers.
+This is shown in `notebooks/landau_damping.ipynb.`

+We include validation against this phenomenon as an integrated test.

+## Other practical considerations
+### File Storage
+XArray enables a user-friendly interface to labeling multi-dimensional arrays along with a powerful and performant backend.
+Therefore, we use XArray (http://xarray.pydata.org/en/stable/) for a performant Pythonic storage mechanism that promises lazy loading and incremental writes (through some tricks).

+### Simulation Management
+We use MLFlow (https://mlflow.org/) for simulation management.
+This is typically used for managing machine-learning lifecycles but is perfectly suited for managing numerical simulations.
+We believe UI capability to manage simulations significantly eases the physicist's workflow.

+There are more details about how the diagnostics for a particular type of simulation are packaged and provided to the run manager object.
+These will be described in time.
+One can infer these from the code as well.